OssyCA/GroupsAb/README.md

 ### API Connection Issues
 - Verify that the backend API is running
 - Check that the ports in your frontend code match the ports in the launchSettings.json file
+  - The default ports in launchSettings.json are https://localhost:7224 and http://localhost:5159, but these may be different in your environment
+  - You may need to update the API URLs in the frontend JavaScript files to match your actual running ports
+- Consider using a configuration approach for API URLs rather than hardcoding them
 - Ensure CORS is properly configured
 - Check browser console for error messages